Thyroid Surgery in Singapore

 What is Thyroidectomy?

-During a thyroid surgery, an ENT (Ear, Nose and Throat) head and neck surgeon will remove part or all of the thyroid gland, which is found in the front of the neck.
+During a thyroid surgery, an ENT (Ear, Nose and Throat) head and neck surgeon will remove part or the entire thyroid gland, which is found in the front of the neck.
 This surgery often requires an incision at the base of the neck.
-The thyroid surgeon may also need to examine and potentially remove lymph nodes around the thyroid gland to check for the spread of disease, especially in cases of thyroid cancer.
+The thyroid surgeon may also need to examine and potentially remove lymph nodes in the neck, around the thyroid gland to check for the spread of disease, especially in cases of thyroid cancer.
 This process is critical for ensuring all affected tissues are addressed, which can help prevent recurrence or manage the spread of cancer.

 Patients may go home the same day after a partial thyroidectomy.
 However, for more extensive surgeries such as a total thyroidectomy, post-surgery admission is necessary for monitoring.